jlouiss/Today-I-learned/README.md

 After completing the challenge I decided to keep the pace and study or code for at least one hour everyday.

 ---
+### [120] - 2018-10-17
+Spent the day configuring my development environment and ssh keys on my new laptop.

 ###[119] - 2018-10-16
 M3W3: Learnt about PanResponder and gestures, then how to persist a redux store with redux-persist